Last Updated on December 18, 2020 by The ‘Noms.

 Instructions

-Add bitters, maple syrup and bourbon to a rocks glass.
+Add bitters, maple syrup and bourbon to a mixing glass.
+Stir to chill and dissolve the maple syrup.

 Garnish with an orange peel and brandied cherry, if desired.